AlexZevnoski4060/ClusterBomb/README.md

 # ClusterBomb
-Automated tool for scanning and brute forcing directory using pre-installed tools such as nmap, ffuf, robuster, etc.
+## Automated tool for scanning and brute forcing web directory using pre-installed tools such as nmap, ffuf, robuster, etc.

+You are able to run the codes if you have already installed the required tools.